ChorusOne/opus-pool-sdk/book/guide/5-burn-os-token.md

 ## Next Steps

-Now that you have learned how to burn osETH tokens, you are ready to dive deeper into the Opus SDK's capabilities.
+Now that you have learned how to burn osETH tokens, you are ready to dive deeper into the OPUS Pool SDK’s capabilities.
 Proceed to the next section to explore [Unstaking Functionality][unstake], where you will learn how to unstake your assets and withdraw them from the vault.

 [unstake]: ./6-unstake.md
 [burn-usage]: https://github.com/ChorusOne/opus-pool-demo/blob/main/src/hooks/useBurnMutation.ts#L49